Are you a marketer or blogger?

 What are your methods for getting more influence on LinkedIn?
 Share with us in the comment section below.

-Readers, please share this article so other bloggers learn the advantages of writing LinkedIn posts.
+Readers, please share this article so other bloggers learn the advantages of writing LinkedIn posts and these LinkedIn best practices.